Erika and Benjamin Sifrit: Murders

-On May 25, 2002, the Sifrits, both 24 at the time, met another couple, Joshua Ford and Martha Crutchley, a vacationing couple from Fairfax, Virginia.
+On May 25, 2002, the Sifrits, both 24 at the time, met another couple, Joshua Ford and Martha Crutchley, who were vacationing from Fairfax, Virginia.
 After a night of partying together at the Seacrets nightclub in Ocean City, Maryland, the two couples went back to the Sifrits' condominium located in The Rainbow on 112th Street.

 According to records, the Sifrits claimed that Ford and Crutchley stole Erika's purse, and Erika pulled a gun on the couple.
-The purse was never actually stolen, and was entirely made up, supposedly to further terrorize the victims.
-They were instructed that if they couldn't return the non-existent purse, they'd be killed.

-After retreating to the bathroom, Ford was fatally shot four times with Erika's gun through the door.
-Crutchley was also killed; investigators believe that she was stabbed, but the official cause of death could not be determined from her remains.
-Before being killed by either stabbing or shooting, shots were fired past her head.
-It's believed this was done to terrorize.
+After retreating to the bathroom, Ford was fatally shot four times through the door with Erika's gun.
+Crutchley was also killed; investigators believe she was stabbed but an official cause of death could not be determined from her remains.
+The purse was found underneath their bed after Ford and Crutchley were murdered.

 The bodies were then dismembered and disposed of in a grocery store dumpster in Rehoboth Beach, Delaware.
 The remains were transferred to a nearby landfill, where they were recovered by searchers nine days later.

 Arrests and trials

 The Sifrits were arrested six days after the murders, on May 31, 2002, when they were caught burglarizing a Hooters restaurant.
-When police searched Erika's purse, they uncovered the drivers' licenses of Ford and Crutchley, who at that point had been reported missing.
-Erika confessed to murdering the couple shortly after her apprehension, but claimed the idea was her husband's.
+When police searched Erika's purse, they uncovered the drivers' licenses of Ford and Crutchley, who by then were reported missing.
+Erika confessed to murdering the couple shortly after apprehension, but claimed the idea was her husband's.

 Because of the heavy publicity of the case, the Sifrits' trials were moved out of Worcester County, Maryland.
 Benjamin's trial was held in Rockville, and Erika's was held in Frederick.
-At Benjamin's 2003 trial, a 22-year-old woman named Melissa Seling testified that she was subjected to the same ritual that Joshua and Martha endured, although she was able to avoid being killed.
+At Benjamin's 2003 trial, a 22-year-old woman named Melissa Seling testified that she was subject to the same ritual that Joshua and Martha endured, although she avoided being killed.
 On April 9, 2003, Benjamin was convicted of second-degree murder and first-degree assault in the death of Crutchley, and was acquitted of all charges in the death of Joshua Ford.

 He was later sentenced to thirty years in prison.
 Erika's trial started shortly afterwards, on June 3, 2003.
 On June 11, she was convicted of first-degree murder in the death of Ford and second-degree murder in the death of Crutchley, and was later sentenced to life imprisonment plus twenty years.